-Ronald Light denied any involvement in the death of Bella Wright although admitted he was the mystery stranger who cycled with her on the day she died.
+Ronald Light denied any involvement in the death of Bella Wright although admitted he was the mysterious stranger who cycled with her on the day she died.
 He got rid of his bicycle in the river, he said, as he read about her death in the news along with the assumption that he was her killer and panicked, fearing he would be accused of a crime he did not commit.

 Where this book comes into its own is the presentation of the various theories through reconstructions of events as to what may have happened that day.
 These reconstructions are in accordance with the testimonies and suggestions made at the trial of Ronald Light.

 Firstly, the prosecution’s argument, that Ronald Light had made inappropriate advances towards Bella Wright after leaving her uncle’s home and when she rebutted him he became enraged and shot her dead.
-Secondly, the defence’s claim that while Ronald Light had met Bella on that day he had simply wished her a pleasant journey home and went on his own way leaving her alive and well that summer’s afternoon.
+Secondly, the defense’s claim that while Ronald Light had met Bella on that day he had simply wished her a pleasant journey home and went on his own way leaving her alive and well that summer’s afternoon.

 Her death due to a gunshot wound was, in this theory, a result of an accidental shooting by another party who may not have even known what they had done with the shooting of birds being commonplace in the area.
-His behaviour in getting rid of his bicycle and not coming forward as the mysterious cyclist does not shine well on his character, but does not mean he was a murderer.
+His behavior in getting rid of his bicycle and not coming forward as the mysterious cyclist does not shine well on his character but does not mean he was a murderer.

 “We have seen Light’s version of events on the fatal evening.
 Not surprisingly, the story he tells is that he was innocently caught up in the tragedy.
 This leads to perhaps the most important issues of all.
 If this were true, why had light behaved as though he was guilty after the event?” – Antony M. Brown